Safer through the wrist

 What would you say is the number-one reason for doing radial caths today?

 “Radial catheterization offers lower bleeding and infection rates and quicker hospital discharges, which reduces cost and provides greater comfort to the patient.” – Dr. Scott Weslow, Director Cardiac Cath Lab

 Q&A for Transradial Catheterization

 Any drawbacks to radial caths?

 Just a few.
-In some patients, the radial artery in the wrist may be too small for certain procedures.
-Treatment can also take longer, particularly if the physician has less experience.
+In some patients, the radial artery in the wrist may be too small for certain procedures, and in some patients with previous bypass surgery, groin is a better approach.

 Why don’t more hospitals offer it?